ScottJurgenson/Centertown/README.md

+# Centertown: A Hometown fork.

+We are just getting this started so for no I am leaving the Hometown Readme below.

 # Hometown: a Mastodon fork

 <img width="300" src="https://live.staticflickr.com/7005/26777339042_b32cef4e1f_b.jpg" alt="photo of a village of stone huts nestled in a lush green valley">